vincentmuya/Crowd-Sourced-Review-Site/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+##Descriptions
+An application where users may rate local restaurants, or other areas of interest

+##By Vincent Muya

 ## Prerequisites

 You will need the following things properly installed on your computer.